LesFruitsDefendus/saskatoon-ng/INSTALL.md

-# Installation guide
+# Local Installation guide

 Please follow each part of this documentation in order to run your own instance of Saskatoon.

-## Installation of requirements
+## Requirements

-- MySQL client
+1. MySQL client

     For Debian and derivatives:
     ```